 During the year under review a separate meeting of IDs was held on 22ndMarch 2021.

 Based on the set of questionnaires complete feedback on Non-Independent Directors anddetails of various activities undertaken by the Company were provided to IDs to facilitatetheir review / evaluation.

 a) Non-Independent Directors (Non-IDs)

 IDs evaluated the performance of all Non-IDs individually through a set ofquestionnaires.
-They reviewed their interaction during the Board / Committee meetings andstrategic inputs given by them to improve the risk management internal controls andcontribution to the Company's growth.
+They reviewed the Non-IDs interaction during the Board / Committeemeetings and thoughtful inputs given by them to improve the cyber security frameworksupplier management and contribution to the Company's growth.

 IDs were satisfied fully with the performance of all Non-IDs.

-The IDs reviewed the performance of Chairman of the Board after taking into account hisperformance and benchmarked the achievement of the Company with industry under thestewardship of Chairman.
+The IDs reviewed the performance of Chairman of the Board after considering hisperformance vis-a-vis benchmarking the performance of the Company with industry under thestewardship of Chairman.

-The IDs unanimously evaluated the pre-requisites of the Board viz. formulation ofstrategy acquisition & allocation of overall resources setting up policiesdirectors' selection process and cohesiveness on key issues and satisfied themselvesthat they were adequate.
+The IDs unanimously evaluated the prerequisites of the Board viz. formulation ofstrategy acquisition & allocation of overall resources setting up policiesdirectors' selection processes and cohesiveness on key issues and satisfied themselvesthat they were adequate.

 d) Quality Quantity and Timeliness of flow of information between the CompanyManagement and the Board